codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/environment-deployments.md

 max-width="80%"
 %}

+{:start="2"}
-By clicking on each release you can get extra information such as the services exposed and active replicas:
+1. To get extra information such as the services exposed and active replicas for a release, click on the release.

 {% include image.html
 lightbox="true"